 Election Day is approaching!
 Are you ready?

 Election Day is Nov.
 5, and the Building Industry Association of the RRV (formerly Home Builders Association of F-M) encourages you to make a voting plan!
 Since August, BIA-RRV has hosted events with candidates and elected officials running in the upcoming election.
-Leaders had the opportunity to meet with over 20 candidates for North Dakota and Minnesota state legislatures, Cass County Commission and Moorhead City Council.
+Leaders had the opportunity to meet with over 20 candidates for North Dakota and Minnesota state legislatures, Cass County and Clay County Commissions, and Moorhead City Council.

 The Association also collaborates with our state associations and the National Association of Home Builders for endorsements at the state and federal levels.